In EXM, email campaigns are dispatched to one or more lists. While that sounds like a feature, it is its biggest complication.

 Not so good.
 It's also one of the main reasons the "Sample Subscription Form" was removed from EXM in Sitecore 9, because the default behaviour was confusing and incomplete, and the responsibility was put on Sitecore customers and partners to solve the problem in the way they thought most appropriate for their organisation.

-Luckily Sitecore have moved towards solving this in version 9.1.
+Luckily Sitecore has moved towards solving this in version 9.1.
 If you're not lucky enough to be on this version yet, and you want to provide a good experience for your customers which also satisfies GDPR / Double opt-in requirements, then you should just use a single static Contact List per email campaign.

-The release of Sitecore 9.1 introduces the much needed extra layer of preferences when determining who to send an email to.
+The release of Sitecore 9.1 introduces the much-needed extra layer of preferences when determining who to send an email to.
 These preferences are designed to be visible to the customer, and Sitecore supplies a very simple UI out of the box, which is easy to skin to your own brand.
 (By the way, it makes use of a REST API, so you can easily move the example code to your own JSS / MVC component if you wish.)

 Contacts can now choose easily which emails they prefer to receive, in a way which solves all of the problems I listed above.
 It's such a vast improvement on the existing Unsubscribe functionality that I feel the old functionality should be removed outright.
 For more information about the Preference Center, see the official documentation and Pete Navarra's write-up.